fhgerald/aas-grafana/readme.md

 After installation start and check your Grafana instance via http://localhost:3000, username ``admin`` and password ``admin``.

-## Getting started with sample code
+## Prepare Grafana

+Because we need a generic JSON backend datasource for our project, install the SimpleJSON Plugin via [Plug-Ins page](http://localhost:3000/plugins?filterBy=all&filterByType=all&q=JSON)

 By default, the AAS Registry is expected at ```http://localhost:4000/registry```.
 If you want to change this, set environment variable ``GRAF_CONNECTOROPTIONS__REGISTRYURI`` or command line arg ``--CONNECTOROPTIONS:REGISTRYURI={value}``.

+## Getting started with sample code

+[_TODO_: Complete the following description]

-Start the project, check if page https://localhost:7240/swagger/index.html (Swagger Page) is available.
+Before we start with our project, check if page https://localhost:7240/swagger/index.html (Swagger Page) is available.

-Access Grafana and install SimpleJSON using the [Plug-Ins page](http://localhost:3000/plugins?filterBy=all&filterByType=all&q=JSON)

-Add a new data source and configure the IP address if the grafana connector
+Add a new data source and configure the IP address if the grafana connector...????

 Create a dashboard.